osayamenja/Megatron-DeepSpeed/README.md

 # Training GPT-3 MoE
 This repo is for ongoing research and experiments on training MoE models from Megatron-Deepspeed.
-Follow the Steps below to run the scripts.
+Follow the steps below to run the scripts.

 # Note
 We assume you are using Linux.